-Com619 is offered to the students who are currently doing job in an organization.
+MKT619 is offered to the students of MBA Executive, Associate Degree in Marketing and some others undergraduate degree programs who are currently doing job in an organization.
 As a proof of their current employment status the students will submit their original Job Confirmation Letter (JCL) obtained from the current employer.
 The students are required to work on final Project in steps according to the instructions/guidelines provided in this handbook of the course and appear for presentation and viva voce thereafter.